-It may be useful for you to know if you have had a COVID-19 infection in the past.
+It may be useful for you to know if you have had a COVID-19 infection.
 It may not change your treatment, especially if you only have mild symptoms.
-However, it might change whether you and your household need to self-isolate.

 What are the possible disadvantages of taking part?

 Taking part in the study will require some of your time collecting information about you or your child and performing the tests.